XavierElon/v4/src/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I am a Full-Stack Software Engineer with a passion for new emerging technology, blockchain and space.
+I am a Full-Stack Software Engineer with a passion for new emerging technology, blockchain/crypto and space.